Lucy-Forrest-Lab/HDXer/README.md

 - 05_heatmap.ipynb

 These notebooks will walk you through how to run ***HDXer*** and how to analyze the results with an example application of both HDX predictions and ensemble reweighting.

+N.B.
+As per the Jupyter website, the Jupyter Notebook aims to support the latest versions of these browsers:

+- Chrome
+- Safari
+- Firefox

+Up to date versions of Opera and Edge may also work, but if they don’t, please use one of the supported browsers.

 ---